 Other Terms & Conditions of SCSS

-- The investments made in a Senior Citizen Savings Scheme account are entitled for income tax rebate under Section 80C of the Indian Income Tax Act, year 1961.
+- The investments made in a Senior Citizen Savings Scheme account are entitled for income tax deduction under Section 80C of the Indian Income Tax Act, year 1961.

-- This is subject to the condition that the gross interest earned on the account within the financial year should not exceed Rs.10, 000.
+- Interest on the SCSS is taxable.
 In case the interest amount earned is more than Rs.
-10,000, then the Tax Deducted at Source i.e. TDS shall be applicable to the interest earned.
+10,000, Tax Deducted at Source (TDS) shall be applicable to the interest earned.

 How to open SCSS Accounts